English prepositions: Derivational morphology

 Most prepositions are simple bases consisting of a single morpheme, like in, from, and under.
 Historically, however, English prepositions have been formed from the prefixes a- and be-.
 This a- prefix originally contributed the meaning "on" or "onto" but is no longer productive; that is, it is no longer used to form new words.
 The preposition aboard, for example, can be paraphrased as "on board of".
 The be- prefix originally meant "about" but, in prepositions, came to mean something closer to "at" or "near".
 For example, one sense of the preposition before means "at or near the front".
 Though the be- prefix is still productive in forming words of certain parts of speech, it is no longer used to form new prepositions.

 Some morphological bases of prepositions remain productive.
-For example, -wards, which occurs in prepositions such as afterwards and towards, can attach to other morphemes to form new prepositions such as sun in we looked sunwards.
+For example, -ward, which occurs in prepositions such as afterward and toward, can attach to other morphemes to form new prepositions such as sun in we looked sunward.